The joy of validating technical research

 then F = E * (I + 1) - H

-It should be performed at around step 5:
+It should be performed as a part of step 5:

 Snippet from the paper, showing the 7 steps of the HSV to RGB formula

-Anyway, with my newfound missing pieces, I implemented their HSV to RGB algorithm in Python:
+With the missing piece found, I implemented their HSV to RGB algorithm in Python:

 E = 65537